🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 The Takeaway

-High net worth individuals are typically described as people who have $1 million or more in investable assets.
-Those with more than $5 to 10 million in investable assets may be labeled as “very high net worth”, and those with more than $30 million are generally considered ultra high net worth individuals.
+High-net-worth individuals are typically described as people who have $1 million or more in liquid assets.
+Those with $5 to $30 million in liquid assets may be labeled as “very high net worth”, and those with more than $30 million in liquid assets are generally considered ultra-high-net worth individuals.

 Photo credit: iStock/Cecilie_Arcurs